hitokiri-mata/katacoda-courses/kubernetes-observability/cli-logging/step4-container-logs.md

-Most developers will be interested in inspecting application logs, mostly to understand the execution of events when thing go awry.
+Most developers will be interested in inspecting application logs, mostly to understand the execution sequences when thing go awry.

 [Factor 11, Logs, of _The Twelve-Factor App_](https://12factor.net/logs) states all logs should be treated as event streams.
 The last thing you want when managing multiple, distributed applications is trying to find where each application has routed and stored its logs.
 If you implement custom and variant locations with inconsistent rules for persistence and rotation, then your application will get in the way when engineers try to diagnose problems on a distributed cluster.
 Your apps should never be concerned about the management of logs, instead the apps should simply output to a common stream.
 The standard streams for apps in containers are _stdout_ and _stderr_.